Federal non-refundable tax credits for newcomers and emigrants

 Chart indicating the tax centre your documents should be mailed to based on the province or territory, or area within Ontario you reside in

-If you live in one of the following provinces or territories, or areas of Ontario: Send your documents, including your tax return, to:
+If you live in one of the following provinces or territories, or areas of Ontario: Send your tax return and supporting documents to the following address:

 Alberta,